pgsleepy/ultimatexr.io-1/content/guides/installation.md

 ### Method 1: Through the official Unity Asset Store

-- Completely remove the current version of UltimateXR if there is one installed.
+- Delete the previous version from /Assets/UltimateXR first. **Important!** Not removing the folder before updating may result in incorrect files remaining after installation.
 - Go to the [Asset Store](https://assetstore.unity.com/packages/slug/236782) and click Open in Unity to proceed with the installation.
 - Remember to rate and review our asset if you liked it!